Kumarvels/OpenTrustEval/README.md

 ---

-## Why Trust-Based Systems Are Better Than Label Error Detection Systems
+## Why Trust-Based Systems Are Better Than Other Solutions (example: Label Error Detection Systems)

 Let me break down the fundamental differences and explain why a trust-based approach is more comprehensive and valuable.